-She works for the Chartered Institute of Linguists providing her services as an Spanish external examiner and assessor to the Foreign Commonwealth Office (FCO) and to the UK Ministry of Defence (MoD).
+She works for the Chartered Institute of Linguists as a Spanish external examiner and assessor.
 She is also an examiner for the Spanish Chamber of Commerce.

 Relevant Past Employment

-- 1992 - current, Spanish Lecturer, Regent's University London
+- 1992 - current, Senior Lecturer in Spanish, Regent's University London

 - 2002 - 2016, External Examiner for the Foreign and Commonwealth Office